Kaeska-repos/find-reg-exp/README.md

 The text and the regular expression are entered by the user.
 The result is displayed in two formats: color highlighting in the text and as a list (сapturing group is displayed only as a list).

+A pytest is attached to the main program file.